 Cosmetology Continuing Education Schools in Idaho

-- 0 education hours are required to become licensed.
+- 2,100 education hours are required to become licensed.

 - You must renew your license every 2 years.

-- 0 continuing education hours are required to renew your license.
+- 8 continuing education hours are required to renew your license.

 How do you keep up with the ever-changing, always-evolving hairstyles, hair products, skin care and makeup products that come out each year?
 Every style and fashion magazine features the latest and greatest, and your clients are reading these magazines and waiting to come in and ask you about them!
 The beauty industry moves quickly, and if you want to survive, and thrive, as a professional in the field, you need to be in front of the next big trend.

 Fortunately, opportunities for continuing education in Idaho abound.
 And because they are geared to working professionals, they are usually held at convenient times so you can fit them into your busy schedule.
 Virtually all schools of cosmetology offer continuing education courses, and a good place to start would be the school you graduated from, or those nearby where you currently live and work.
 Some of the larger salons offer their own continuing education seminars and workshops, although you might have to be an employee of that salon to participate.
 And product manufacturers teach professionals how to use their latest offerings at trade show workshops.
 By going to trade shows in your area, you get to network with colleagues and learn about new products and techniques, all in one place!

 And the range of courses offered is diverse enough to contain offerings of interest to everyone.
 If you want to learn the latest hair coloring or straightening technique, you can.
 If you want to move into the business side of the spa or salon business, there are continuing education programs that will teach you the business skills you need to succeed or to move into a management position.
-And courses on improving client satisfaction can translate into bigger tips great for your bottom line!
+And courses on improving client satisfaction can translate into bigger tips - great for your bottom line!